What is Yakisugi (Shou Sugi Ban)?

 Yakisugi has been in use in Japan for centuries for charred wood cladding.
 It is a natural way to preserve timber by treating the surface with fire.
 Traditionally, only Sugi (Japanese cedar) is used due to its longevity as well as favourable burning characteristics.
 In Japan, it is usually combined with white stucco for sidings and regionally slightly differing in its application.
 It is not necessarily purely black, as it can be brushed and stained in a range of finishes.

-Our products are completely natural, we ensure a sustainable and ecological chain of custody – we own 2,000 hectares of own PEFC (SGEC) certified forest in Hiroshima prefecture.
-Timber is the most climate-friendly and sustainable material in construction.
+Our products are completely natural, we ensure a sustainable and ecological chain of custody – we own 2,000 hectares of own PEFC certified forest in Hiroshima prefecture.
+Timber is the most climate-friendly and sustainable building material.
 What’s more, we are responsible end-to-end, from forestation, logging to processing and charring.
-For our coats and finishes we strive to only use water-based natural oils, free of solvents.
+For our coats and finishes we only use water-based natural oils, free of solvents.

 Yakisugi is the charred wood cladding solution in beautiful Japanese-style houses for centuries in Japan.
 Recently, it is increasingly popular with contemporary architecture, initially inspired by Terunobu Fujimori, an architect who became known internationally after representing Japan at the 2006 Venice Biennale.
 He was the one to transform the classic use of charred Yakisugi to contemporary, modern architectural works.
 Since, it has increasingly become popular in the “West” with its natural, individual and yet beautiful appearance.
 It is stylish and modern in both, a contemporary and timeless way.